joelhawksley/identity/_drafts/2021-01-01-conference-proposal-viewcomponent-in-the-real-world.md

 On the technical side, we'll explore the authoring experience, showing how we refactor ViewModels to be ViewComponents.

-On the organizational side, we'll cover how we use generate our documentation site from YARDoc code comments, provide automated code reviews using a bot, and communicate with non-technical stakeholders.
-We'll also show how we've driven adoption through targeted team efforts.
+On the organizational side, we'll cover how we generate our documentation site from YARDoc code comments, provide automated code reviews using a bot, and communicate with non-technical stakeholders.

 The end of the talk shifts focus to the open-source aspects of the project.
 We discuss lessons in empathy, enabling contribution to the project, and how Rails convention has driven the design of the framework.